AdobeDocs/analytics.en/help/implement/vars/plugins/getpagename.md

 ## Use the plug-in

-When calling the getPageName plug-in (via JavaScript), be sure to pass in the following arguments:
+The `getPageName` method uses the following arguments:

-* **si** (optional, string): An ID that will be inserted into the beginning of the pageName value and represents the ID of the site (e.g. friendly name, etc.); When not set, this will default to the current domain (e.g. "www.sitename.com")
+* **`si`** (optional, string): An ID inserted into the beginning of the string representing the ID of the site.
+This value can either be a numeric ID or a friendly name.
+When not set, it defaults to the current domain.
-* **qv** (optional, string): A comma delimited list of query string parameters that, if found in the URL, will be added to the pageName (along with their values)
+* **`qv`** (optional, string): A comma-delimited list of query string parameters that, if found in the URL, are added to the string
-* **hv** (optional, string): A comma delimited list of parameters found in the URL hash that, if found in the URL, will be added to the pageName (along with their values)
+* **`hv`** (optional, string): A comma-delimited list of parameters found in the URL hash that, if found in the URL, are added to the string
-* **de** (optional, string): A delimiter that will split up the individual parts of the pageName (based off the domain(ID)/path/query string parameters).
-Defaults to a pipe character (e.g. "|")
+* **`de`** (optional, string): The delimiter to split up individual parts of the string.
+Defaults to a pipe (`|`).

-## Returns
-The getPageName plug-in returns a "friendly"-formatted version of the URL, to be passed into the Analytics' pageName variable, based off the criteria you specify in the arguments above
+The method returns a string containing a friendly-formatted version of the URL.
+This string is typically assigned to the `pageName` variable, but can be used in other variables as well.

-## Cookies
-The getPageName plug-in does not create or use any cookies

 ## Example Calls